This guide is to help you understand what to do and what to expect when your worker is injured.

 Specialised insurers hold a restricted licence to provide workers compensation insurance for a specific industry or class of business or employers.

 Regardless of which type of insurer is involved, they all have an obligation to support employers and their workers during the recovery process and manage the claim to ensure entitlements are received.

 Under NSW workers compensation legislation every employer is required to:

 - have workers compensation insurance1

-- have a documented return to work program describing the steps you will take if a worker is injured
+- notify workers of your documented return to work program describing the steps you will take if a worker is injured

 - notify your insurer of all workplace injuries within 48 hours

 - participate in the development of the worker's injury management plan, written by your insurer, and comply with your obligations within it

 - provide suitable work (as far as reasonably practicable) when a worker is able to return to work, either on a full-time or part-time basis2